Crinum Lily (Milk and Vine) Flower Bulbs

 How to Grow Milk and Wine Lily Bulbs

-When to Plant: February to April — best just before monsoon
+When to Plant: February to May — July to August

 Where to Plant: 10–12 inch deep pots, raised kiyaris, or garden beds with full sun